Getting Your Financial Ducks In A Row Rotating Header Image

 The children of a deceased Social Security participant can be eligible for a Survivor Benefit of 75% of the participant’s Primary Insurance Amount or PIA (effectively the amount of benefit that the participant would receive at Full Retirement Age) if the child is under age 18.
 As long as the child was the dependent of the deceased participant, whether his or her own son or daughter, step-child, or grandchild, and the deceased participant provided at least half of the support for the child, this Survivor Benefit is available.
 The child didn’t have to live with the late parent to be eligible.

-In addition, the surviving mother or father of the dependent child described above is also eligible for a Survivor Benefit at any age, equal to 75% of the Primary Insurance Amount of the deceased participant.
+In addition, the surviving mother or father of the dependent child described above is also eligible for a Survivor Benefit at any age (less than FRA), equal to 75% of the Primary Insurance Amount of the deceased participant.
 This benefit is available until the child or children are age 16 (no age limit if the child is disabled and entitled to benefits).
 The only remaining qualification is that the surviving spouse and the deceased participant must have been married for at least 9 months (less if the death is accidental).
 A divorced spouse can receive this benefit if he or she was married to the decedent for at least 10 years.

 Parents